bazel-contrib/SIG-rules-authors/go-tutorial.md

 - The Go toolchain is a set of rules used to customize the behavior of the core Go rules.
 The Go toolchain allows for the configuration of the Go distribution utilized.
 The toolchain declares Bazel toolchains for each target platform that Go supports.
 The context rules are all for writing custom rules that are compatible with rules_go.
-- Also, go_rules includes a rule for using go mock, and the rule go_embed_data.
+- Also, go_rules includes a rule for using go mock and the rule go_embed_data.
 The rule go_embed_data generates a .go file that contains data from a file or a list of files.
 - The nogo rule support using nogo during testing.
 The code analysis tool nogo screens code preventing bugs and code anti-patterns, and can also run vet.